 The most obvious property of a mineral, its color, is unfortunately also the least diagnostic.
 In the same way that a headache is a symptom for a whole host of problems from the flu to a head injury, many minerals share the same color.
 For example, several minerals are green in color – olivine, epidote, and actinolite, just to name a few.
 On the other extreme, one mineral can take on several different colors if there are impurities in the chemical composition, such as quartz, which can be clear, smoky, pink, purple, or yellow.

 Part of the reason that the color of minerals is not uniquely diagnostic is that there are several components of the crystal compositions and structure that can produce color.
-The presence of some elements, such as iron, always results in a colored mineral, but iron can produce a wide variety of colors depending on its state of oxidation ? black, red, or green, most commonly.
+The presence of some elements, such as iron, always results in a colored mineral, but iron can produce a wide variety of colors depending on its state of oxidation – black, red, or green, most commonly.
 Some minerals have color-producing elements in their crystal structure, like olivine (Fe2SiO4), while others incorporate them as impurities, like quartz (SiO2).
 All of this variability makes it difficult to solely use color to identify a mineral.
 However, in combination with other properties such as crystal form, color can help narrow the possibilities.
 As an example, hornblende, biotite, and muscovite are all very commonly found in rocks such as granite.
-Hornblende and biotite are both black, but they can be easily distinguished by their crystal form because biotite occurs in sheets, while hornblende forms stout prisms (see photos in Figure 2).
+Hornblende and biotite are both black, but they can be easily distinguished by their crystal form because biotite occurs in sheets, while hornblende forms stout prisms (Figure 2).
 Muscovite and biotite both form in sheets, but they are different colors – muscovite is colorless, in fact.

 Unfortunately, we don't always get to see the crystal form.
 We see perfect crystals only when they have had a chance to grow into a cavity, such as in a geode.
-When crystals grow in the context of a cooling magma, however, they are competing for space with all of the other crystals that are trying to grow and they tend to fill in whatever space they can.
+When crystals grow in the context of cooling magma, however, they are competing for space with all of the other crystals that are trying to grow and they tend to fill in whatever space they can.
 The shape of the crystal can vary quite a bit depending on the amount of space available, but the angle between the crystal faces will always be the same.

 The hardness of a mineral can be tested in several ways.
 Most commonly, minerals are compared to an object of known hardness using a scratch test – if a nail, for example, can scratch a crystal, than the nail is harder than that mineral.
 In the early 1800s, Friedrich Mohs, an Austrian mineralogist, developed a relative hardness scale based on the scratch test.
 He assigned integer numbers to each mineral, where 1 is the softest and 10 is the hardest.
 This scale is shown in Figure 4.